 All students must complete a minimum of 57 semester credit hours in the Ph.D. program.
 Individualized degree programs will be determined by the student's planning committee.
 A minimum of nine hours of statistics/research design are required.
 In addition, a minimum of 12 semester credit hours must be taken within the Department of Speech, Language, and Hearing Sciences, and a minimum of 9 credit hours must be taken outside the department.
-The program requires a pre-dissertation project, comprehensive examination, and a dissertation.
+The program requires a pre-dissertation project, comprehensive examination, and dissertation.
 In addition, the program provides students the opportunity to receive experience in teaching.

 AHSL 8000 Doctoral Research Seminar (6:0:0) Students will enroll in predissertation research projects.
 This research is expected to make a significant contribution to the student's chosen area of study.
+No textbook is required.

 AHSL 8320 Cortical Connections (3:3:0) This course will study the functional significance of the complex array of connections between cortical regions and subcortical regions that support cortical functions.
 Topics covered include brain & language, animal communication, motor speech processes, the descending pathways, memory & attention, cortical processing of pitch information, thalamocortical organization, cerebellum & cognition, perception of complex sounds, and sound source localization.
+No textbook is required.

 AHSL 8321 Linguistics (3:3:0) This course is designed to prepare students for understanding and conducting research in speech and language science.
 Emphasis is placed on how to conduct a literature search and write a literature review.
 Students will learn how to present research findings at professional meetings and how to apply research findings in evidence-based practice.
+No textbook is required.

 AHSL 8322 Advanced Auditory Research (3:3:0) Seminar devoted to the understanding of frontier knowledge in the area of auditory research and to applying the knowledge in developing and performing research projects.
 May be repeated as topic varies.
+No textbook is required.

 AHSL 8323 Seminar in Language and Culture (3:3:0) Selected topics on language and culture will be explored through reading of current research in the field.
 Topics include psycholinguistics, sociolinguistics, dialects, language variations, bilingualism, multicultural and multilingual communication, speech perception and production, and language development.
 May be repeated as topic varies.
+No textbook is required.

 AHSL 8324 Seminar in Augmentative and Alternative Communication (3:3:0) The purpose of this course is to present the theoretical and clinical basis of AAC.
 Emphasis will be placed on evaluating efficacy of AAC intervention with individuals with developmental and acquired disabilities.
 Discussions will include application of relevant research methodologies in clinical settings.
 May be repeated as topic varies.
+No textbook is required.

 AHSL 8325 Seminar in Speech Perception (3:3:0) Seminar devoted to the area of understanding speech.
 Topics will include research and clinical application of speech perception studies.
 May be repeated as topic varies.
+No textbook is required.

 AHSL 8328 Seminar in Pediatric Audiology (3:3:0) Selected studies in infant, child, and adolescent audiology.
 Studies can include areas such as diagnostic audiology, aural rehabilitation in children, and educational audiology.
 May be repeated as topic varies.
+No textbook is required.

 AHSL 8330 Seminar in Healthcare Policy and Administration (3:3:0) Seminar devoted to the study of major issues facing U.S. healthcare in the 21st century.
 Topics will include an overview of U.S. healthcare organizations and delivery systems, economics of healthcare policy, issues of access to care, managed care, quality assessment, and healthcare finance.
+ISBN: 978-156793274-4; ISBN: 978-156793245-4; ISBN: 978-156793253-9